ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 ```

-You have successfully run a LLM chatbot with Arm optimizations, running on your an Arm AArch64 CPU on your server.
+You have successfully run a LLM chatbot with Arm optimizations, running on an Arm AArch64 CPU on your server.

 You can continue to experiment with the chatbot by trying out different prompts on the model.